johnallan78/tds-test/README.md

 If you don't have one, you can get one here [https://currencybeacon.com](https://currencybeacon.com/register)

+Clone the repo: `git clone https://github.com/johnallan78/tds-test.git`

-Clone the repo and run `npm install` in the root directory
+run `npm install` in the root directory

 If all goes well you should be able to run `npm run start` and navigate to `localhost:4200`